jvelilla/ReactWebPackEWF/Readme.md

 }
 ```

-Now we need to update our `index.js` file as follow to use our new React component `App`
+Now we need to update our `index.js` file as follows to use our new React component `App`

 `index.js`